 - Our minimum engagement is $50K.
 This can be one project, or a campaign of projects.

 Looking to partner up?
-What’s the hurry?
+Let’s take our time

 The ability to make quick decisions is a key factor in success.
 However, doing one’s homework leading to a decision can take time.
 If you’re too busy to gather the right information, you probably don’t have time to make the wrong decision.
 The cost of choosing the wrong restaurant is negligible.
 The cost of choosing the wrong agency can be astronomical.
 Mutual exploration and discovery will help us determine if we’re a match-made in heaven, or need to friend-zone each other.
 Aside from the typical areas to cover like qualifications and experience, it’s equally important that we cover areas like vision, mission, and culture.